 Industrial conveyor belts appear to be very simple structures to the casual observer.
 In very basic terms, they are simply thick bands of black rubber that run around metal conveyor frames.
-They transport a multitude of different materials thereby performing a hugely important role in ports and transshipment terminals throughout the world.
+They transport a multitude of different ores, minerals and other loose materials thereby performing a hugely important role.
 In reality however, conveyor belts are technically very complex.
-Literally billions are spent every year buying, fitting and running them but much can go wrong (and often does!) when a belt is not up to the task it was chosen to perform.
-However, you do not need to be a conveyor belt expert to make an informed selection as long as you make good use of the information available to you.
+Literally billions are spent around the world every year buying, fitting and running them but much can go wrong (and often does!) when a belt is not up to the task it was chosen to perform.